PredictiveScienceLab/www/content/home/home.md

 weight = 1  # Order that this section will appear.

-title = "Predictive Science Lab"
+title = "Predictive Science Lab" subtitle = "Creating artificial intelligence (AI) technologies that accelerate the pace of engineering innovation."

 [design.background]
   # Apply a background color, gradient, or image.